 Modern Policing is TRANSPARENT AND ACCOUNTABLE; that is, without compromising on-going investigations, police are to be publicly open in their actions, their policies, practices, discipline, and training methods — and when and how often they use force.
 Within that transparency is the high expectation that police will be accountable to the citizenry in their actions, activities and practices and conduct collaborative policing practices that are close to the people served and able to listen to the voices of those served.

-- Having a modern, 21st century police organization is not impossible for a committed people and practicing police to achieve.
+- Having a modern, 21st century police organization is not impossible for a committed people and their police to achieve.

 - Such a goal is both possible and necessary.